We use cookies to personalize content and to analyze our traffic. Please decide if you are willing to accept cookies from our website.

 • How has the perception of flexible working evolved—especially post-pandemic?

-• Dealing with assumptions about commitment, availability, or leader potential when working flexibly
+• Challenging assumptions about commitment, availability, or leader potential when working flexibly or juggling multiple demands/life roles

 The Psychology Behind the Imposter Syndrome